-This paper estimates the determinants of household subscription to mobile and fixed phones in India based on a binary logit model and using the household sample survey data from the Karnataka State in South India.
-The determinants include access and usage price of mobile and fixed phone services, income, age, social caste, education, and occupation of head of household and family size.
-Using the econometric estimates, marginal effects and elasticities of probability of subscription to mobile services are computed.
-Elasticities are distinguished by own price elasticity, cross-price elasticity, and income elasticity.
+Substitutability between mobile and fixed phones is an important consequence of India's telecom sector's deregulation since 1991.
+This paper tests for substitutability between mobile and fixed phones, based on a binary logit model and using the household sample survey data from the Karnataka State in South India.
 Estimated cross price elasticity offers empirical evidence for substitutability rather than complementarity between fixed and mobile phone services.
 This evidence is symmetric in mobile and fixed phone models.
-The implications of empirical results are shown to have relevance for on-going policy discussion on subsidization under Universal Service Obligation and Access Deficit Charge.
+The empirical results have implications for on-going policy discussion on subsidization by the Access Deficit Charge and for changing the bases for Universal Service Obligation.